adrybakov/wulfric/docs/source/user-guide/installation.rst

 command in the terminal.

-Alternatively, the tests can be run from the script/python console/jyputer notebook with
+Alternatively, the tests can be run from the script, Python console, or Jupyter notebook with

 .. code-block:: python